Alwaa/Bsc/README.md

 vs.
 conda env update --file env.yml  --prune

+## For PESC
 Add mongoDB ver 2.smth from archive in website
-I Installed it on ????
+I Installed it on Parent of Bsc directory for simplicity

 IN <MONGODB_PATH>\bin
 AFTER ADDET TO PATH